AnanthaKannan/basic/mongo/read.md

 // if above both are same, then why this AND operator db.movies.find({  genres: "Action" ,  genres: "Drama" })
-// in the above geners key is repeated with different data. some times all drivers not supported above query because of javascript. the javascript json data not accepted the repeated keys
+// in the above genres key is repeated with different data. some times all drivers not supported above query because of javascript. the javascript json data not accepted the repeated keys
 ```

 #### Element operator